 There is no guarantee that our current or future clinical trials will be approved by regulators, and no guarantee that they will be completed or, if completed, will be successful, or if successful, will result in an approval for the sale of any of our product candidates.
-The success of brincidofovir will depend on several factors, including the following:
+The success of each of DSTAT and BCV will depend on several factors, including the following:

-- · acceptance of data from our studies of oral brincidofovir in animal models by the FDA and foreign regulatory bodies; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States; - · establishing commercial manufacturing capabilities; - acceptance of the product, if approved for marketing; - effectively competing with other therapies; - · a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.
+- generating positive safety and efficacy data from our clinical trials of DSTAT; - acceptance of data from our studies of oral BCV in animal models, including analyses necessary to bridge to a recommended human dose, by the FDA and foreign regulatory bodies; - completing the rolling submission of our NDA for the approval of BCV as a medical countermeasure for smallpox; - receipt of marketing approvals from the FDA and corresponding regulatory authorities outside the United States; - establishing manufacturing capabilities necessary for a registration trial and commercialization of DSTAT; - establishing commercial manufacturing capabilities for BCV; - acceptance of the product, if approved for marketing; - effectively competing with other therapies; - a continued acceptable safety profile of the product following approval; and - obtaining, maintaining, enforcing and defending intellectual property rights and claims.

-If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize brincidofovir, which would materially harm our business.
+If we do not achieve one or more of these factors in a timely manner or at all, we could experience significant delays or an inability to successfully commercialize DSTAT and BCV, which would materially harm our business.

-We have never obtained regulatory approval for a drug and we may be unable to obtain, or may be delayed in obtaining, regulatory approval for brincidofovir.
+We have never obtained regulatory approval for a drug and we may be unable to obtain, or may be delayed in obtaining, regulatory approval for DSTAT and BCV.

 We have never obtained regulatory approval for a drug.
-It is possible that the FDA and/or foreign health authorities, such as the EMA, may refuse to accept our NDA (or corresponding foreign application) for substantive review or may conclude after review of our data that our application is insufficient to obtain regulatory approval of brincidofovir.
+It is possible that the FDA and/or foreign health authorities, such as the EMA, may refuse to accept our NDA (or corresponding foreign application) for substantive review or may conclude after review of our data that our application is insufficient to obtain regulatory approval of DSTAT, BCV or both.

-Through our continuing development contract with BARDA, we recently completed the in-life segment of our second rabbitpox efficacy study as well as a pivotal efficacy study in the mouse model (ectromelia virus).
-We believe that efficacy data from these models could support the approval of brincidofovir for the treatment of smallpox.
-The data from these trials is subject to on-going confirmatory studies and audit.
-In addition, we are preparing data necessary to bridge to a recommended human dose.
+Through our continuing development contract with BARDA, we completed the second rabbitpox efficacy study as well as a pivotal efficacy study in the mouse model (ectromelia virus).
+We believe that efficacy data from these models could support the approval of BCV for the treatment of smallpox.
+In April, the Company announced that it had received clearance from the FDA for a rolling submission of an NDA.
+The Company intends to submit the NDA for BCV in the second half of 2020.